Lifeboy5253/devsecops-demo1/README.md

 ---

 **Dockerfile created with 2 container **

 docker command for the build - docker build . -t project1-api

-- 1st container is a SDK container with a source code compiled in its binary form.
+- **1st container** is an SDK container with a source code compiled in its binary form.
-- 2nd container is the run container where the binary artifacts from the previous container are copied.
+- **2nd container** is the run container where the binary artifacts from the previous container are copied.

 ---